Elaine Wyllie: Career and contributions

 and children with MRI abnormalities in both brain hemispheres when seizures arise from just one side.
 These concepts have been adopted at epilepsy centers worldwide.

-Wyllie is the editor of Wyllie's Treatment of Epilepsy, now in its seventh edition.
+Wyllie is the editor of Wyllie's Treatment of Epilepsy, now in its eighth edition.
 She authored Cleveland Clinic Guide to Epilepsy, a book for families experiencing epilepsy.
 Wyllie has also published and presented her research widely in hundreds of articles and presentations.